project-iris/iris-erl/README.md

 iris_logger:level(debug)
 ```

 Note, that log levels permitted by the binding may still be filtered out by _lager_ and vice versa.
-This is an intentional to allow silencing the binding even when _lager_ would allow more detailed logs.
+This is intentional to allow silencing the binding even when _lager_ would allow more detailed logs.

 Each `iris_client`, `iris_server` and `iris_tunnel` has an embedded logger, through which contextual log entries may be printed (i.e. tagged with the specific id of the attached entity).